nus-cs2103-AY2021S2/tp/docs/UserGuide.md

 ### 3.7.2 Query food intake over a period of days

-Queries all the existing food intake(s) over a period of days.
+Queries all the existing food intake(s) over a period of days (both inclusive).

 **Format:** `food_intake_query df/DATE(in d MMM yyyy format) dt/DATE(in d MMM yyyy format)`